 Keith N. Hylton, Boston University

 It is common in the legal academy to describe judicial decision trends leading to new common law rules as resulting from conscious judicial effort.
 Evolutionary models of litigation, in contrast, treat common law as resulting from pressure applied by litigants.
-One apparent difficulty in the theory of litigation is explaining how trends in judicial decisions favoring one litigant, and biasing the legal standard, could occur.
-Trends can develop favoring the better-informed litigant whose case is also meritorious.
 Although the model does not suggest an unambiguous trend toward efficient legal rules, it does show how private information from litigants becomes embodied in common law, an important part of the theory of efficient legal rules.

 The Common Law in Cyberspace

 Abstract: Although Law and Disorder in Cyberspace gets a great deal right in boldly proposing to abolish the FCC and rely on common law courts to regulate the telecosm, an untenable distinction between the process and substance of common law runs through the text.
-That fundamental flaw opens a rift through which creep a number of lesser errors.
 Peter Huber accords antitrust law, despite its reliance on legislation and inconsistency with common law proper, inexplicable deference.
-In an analysis aggravated by suspect claims about the history of telecommunications, he promotes mandatory interconnection at the expense of property and contract rights.
 Contrary to Huber's account, moreover, common law consistently excused telephone companies from any general obligation to carry their competitors' traffic.
-I thus suggest that we liberate telephone companies from mandatory interconnection by letting them buy back full rights to their facilities.
-Law and Disorder in Cyberspace mischaracterizes copyright as an agreeable child of common law.
 To the extent that copyright represents a response to market failure, it perhaps infringes on common law rights for good reason.
 But infringe it does.
 I thus propose that copyright retreat where common law rights suffice to encourage creative expression.
-Although Huber correctly diagnoses the collectivism afflicting wireless communications policy, his preferred treatment, ownership in fee simple of the spectrum, contains a dangerously high a dose of property rights.
-I offer the more gentle common law solution of treating rights to the spectrum like rights to trademarks.

 Common Law, Equity, and American Public Administration